Do you still have to pay if your credit card balance is zero?

 If you've paid off your monthly balance in full or simply never use your credit card, you may have a zero balance.
 A zero balance typically means you have no outstanding balance on the card.

-In many cases, that means you don't need to make a payment, and you won't incur any late fees or interest charges.
-Reading your credit card agreement can help you avoid any fees that may apply to your credit card.
+In many cases, that means you don’t need to make a payment and won’t incur any late fees or interest charges.
+Reading your credit card agreement can help you understand the fees that may apply to your credit card.

 Potential fees unrelated to a credit card balance